KBNLresearch/ipmlab/doc/userGuide.md

 ## enableSocketAPI option

-The *enableSocketAPI* option allows one to send *PPN* or *Title* values to the corresponding Iromlab entry widgets from an external application through a [socket connection](https://en.wikipedia.org/wiki/Network_socket).
+The *enableSocketAPI* option allows one to send *PPN* or *Title* values to the corresponding Ipmlab entry widgets from an external application through a [socket connection](https://en.wikipedia.org/wiki/Network_socket).
 It can be activated by setting the value of *enableSocketAPI* in the configuration file to *True*:

     <enableSocketAPI>False</enableSocketAPI>

-When this option is activated, Iromlab launches a server that listens on a user-defined host address (default: localhost) and port number (default: 65432) combination for incoming requests.
+When this option is activated, Ipmlab launches a server that listens on a user-defined host address (default: localhost) and port number (default: 65432) combination for incoming requests.
 This is particularly useful if the *PPN* identifiers or titles are entered from some external database application.
-In order to communicate with Iromlab, this application needs to be able to send socket requests.
-This [Iromlab socket client demo](https://github.com/KBNLresearch/iromlab-socketclient) shows how to do this in Python.
+In order to communicate with Ipmlab, this application needs to be able to send socket requests.
+This [Ipmlab socket client demo](https://github.com/KBNLresearch/iromlab-socketclient) shows how to do this in Python.

 ## All discs of a PPN must be in same batch